barckley75/Blender_addon_render_animation_nodes/README.md

 Just press the button, it will render the animation frames set in your timeline, frame by frame.

 It works only with sequence images (jpg, png, ect).
 If you choose, e.g. a video extension will not work.

+<h3>How to install an addon in Blender.</h3>
+Under Edit menu, choose Edit > Preferences > Addon > Install Browse to the file render.py you just download and install.
+Activate it.
+You've done.